History Graduate Program

 - Women's & Gender History, focusing on theoretical and historical perspectives which can be combined with existing graduate fields or stand alone;

-- Early Modern History, with particular emphasis on Western Europe and Britain;
+- Early Modern History, with particular emphasis on Western Europe, Britain and the Atlantic World;

 Particular subjects for research will be determined by the availability and expertise of supervisors, which include all members of the History Graduate Academic Unit, as well as some members of the Faculty of Law.
 Members of St. Thomas University's History Department and of some other universities are Honorary Research Associates of the History GAU, and are available to co-supervise and/or supervise graduate fields.
 For a list of these, please see the graduate faculty page.

-Although exact numbers fluctuate from year to year, the Department normally enrols about 60-70 graduate students: over a third of them are full time and in residence, and the others (including part-time students) are completing theses away from Fredericton, or are on temporary leave from the program.
-Of the 70 graduate students, roughly 25 will be PhD students, the rest MA candidates.
+Although exact numbers fluctuate from year to year, the Department normally enrols about 40-50 graduate students: over 75% of them are full time and in residence, and the others (including part-time students) are completing theses away from Fredericton, or are on temporary leave from the program.
+Of these graduate students, roughly 35% will be PhD students, the rest MA candidates.